-In this month’s blog, I will be covering Cyber Security in Medical Imaging and whether it is something we should be concerned about.
+In this month’s blog, I will be covering Cyber Security in Medical Imaging and whether it is something we should be concerned about in the PACS market.

 Why would hackers target Medical Imaging?